Andrews-Mcmeel-Universal/bitbucket-to-github/README.md

 ## Bitbucket to Github Migration - forked

-This repository transfers ALL of your Bitbucket repositories to Github while maintaining its privacy status.
+This repository copies ALL of your personal/organizational Bitbucket repositories to your Github account or organization while maintaining its privacy status.

 ### Changes made in the fork

-- Improved logging for clearer visibility into what's happening during the process.
+1. Improved logging for clearer visibility into what's happening during the process.

 - Including the start and stopping of the main functions within index.js.
 - Outputting the non-sensitive dotenv vars as they are processed to notify the engineer if variables are not instantiating.
 (My experience.)
+- Summary for each step in the process along with a final summary at the end.
+As a bonus, any failed bitbucket repositories will be listed at the end with links back to them in bitbucket.
+- Normalized all the verbiage and naming to be very consistent.
+IE: repos is now repository (for increased visibility)
+- Prefixed each status log with either BITBUCKET or GITHUB so the engineer knows where it is originating.

-- Optional organization flags (Bitbucket Organization and Github Teams) that can be used instead of a user.
+2. Optional dotenv variables for organization (Bitbucket Organization and Github Teams) Eventually this will be created into a setting (PR's welcome!! ;-).

-- Yarn usage.
+3. Yarn usage instead of npm -i instruction.
-- Testing dotenv flag to only test a single repo.
+4. Testing dotenv flag to only test a subset of repos.
-- More graceful fallbacks if directories have already been made.
+5. Pragmatic improvement to the github repo creation.
+This script now checks first if a repo has already been created and will not try to create it again.

 ### Requirements